 - ZOZOTOWN – Japan’s largest online fashion store.

 - Rakuma – An online market place similar to eBay, run by Rakuten.

 2. Shipping discounts up to 10%

-Shipping can really sting your pockets if you’re not careful, especially from a country as far away as japan.
-Fortunately ‘From Japan’ offer up to 10% shipping discount depending on your member rank tier.
+Shipping can really sting your pockets if you’re not careful, especially from a country as far away as Japan.
+Fortunately ‘From Japan’ offers up to a 10% shipping discount depending on your member rank tier.

-Basically, the more you spend and buy through them, the less you’ll have to spend in shipping fees.
+Basically, the more you spend and buy through them, the less you’ll have to spend on shipping fees.

 3. Shop Safely